allenretz/railParse/README.md

 # railParse
 This is an alternative to regex with the goal being human readability / comprehension instead of limiting the number of characters typed.

+## Status of This Project
+Unfinished and On Hold.
+This project is not finished and is currently not being further developed at this time.
+Work on this project should resume at a later date.

 ## Matching Rules
 Matching rules may be combined to create more complex rules Matching rules have multiple functions